BoE risks backlash with growth gamble

 Britain's economy shrank more than 7 percent during its 2008-09 recession, and had only partly recovered when the Office for National Statistics' numbers showed that it had slid back into recession, contracting 0.2 percent in the first three months of this year.

-This inflamed the political debate about the austerity plans that form the raison d'être of Britain's coalition government, with opposition Labour Party leader Ed Miliband accusing Prime Minister David Cameron of "arrogance and complacency".
+This inflamed the political debate about the austerity plans that form the raison d'etre of Britain's coalition government, with Labour Party leader Ed Miliband accusing Prime Minister David Cameron of "arrogance and complacency".

 But the BoE, which usually stays above the political fray, may soon face similar accusations.
 Moreover, the BoE's determination to look through weak growth data due to one-off effects echoes the controversial approach it has taken to inflation, where it has played down a series of price spikes.